microsoft/ark/docs/model_file.md

 ## Op

 An `Op` object describes computation that reads from `ReadTensors`, reads & writes on `WriteTensors`, and returns `ResultTensors`. `Type` is a string that describes the type of computation, and `Name` is a user-provided name just for readability of the model file. `IsVirtual` is a boolean value that is `true` only if this operator does not perform any real computation, so called a virtual operator. `Args` is a key-value object with a flexible structure that describes a few details of the operator computation.
 A key of `Args` is a name of an argument, and the value is another key-value object, of which key is the data type of the argument and value is the actual value of the argument.
-The following is an example of `Args` of a `Matmul` type operator (explanation of each field follows below).
+The following is an example of `Args`.

     "Args": {
-        "InputDimNC": {
+        "Arg1Name": {
-            "DIMS": [1,1]
+            "INT": 42
         },
-        "TransposeInput": {
+        "Arg2Name": {
             "BOOL": false
         },
-        "TransposeOther": {
+        "Arg3Name": {
-            "BOOL": true
+            "FLOAT": 3.1415
         },
-        "OtherDimNC": {
+        "Arg4Name": {
-            "DIMS": [1,1]
+            "DIMS": [4,1,7,1024]
         },
+        "Arg5Name": {
-        "ShapeMNK": {
+            "TENSOR": {
-            "DIMS": [512,4096,11008]
+                "Id": 0,
+                "DataType": "FP16",
+                ...
+            }
         },
-        "StridesACDB": {
+        "Arg6Name": {
-            "DIMS": [11008,4096,4096,11008]
+            "OFFSET": 8192
         }
     }